 5. Fruits

-Sliced apples will take about 3 to 4 hours on High, while whole apples take anywhere from 3 to 6 hours to be tender.
-Some fruits are much quicker, like peaches and pears, which can be cooked in about 2 hours on Low.
+Sliced apples will take approximately 3 to 4 hours on High, while whole apples will take anywhere from 3 to 6 hours to become tender.
+Some fruits are much quicker, such as peaches and pears, which can be cooked in about 2 hours on the Low setting.

 6. Poultry

 A whole chicken will take 3 to 5 hours on High, and 8 to 10 hours on Low.
 Chicken breasts are much faster, taking about 4 hours on Low.
-Like fish, you can use frozen chicken breasts if you need to leave the slow cooker for longer – frozen pieces of chicken can cook 6 to 8 hours on Low.
+Like fish, you can use frozen chicken breasts if you need to leave the slow cooker for longer; frozen pieces of chicken can cook for 6 to 8 hours on Low.

 7. Beans